Important Questions To Ask a Workers' Compensation Lawyer

 3. What could my workers' compensation benefits cover?

+Workers' compensation benefits can cover different types of costs.
 You are likely entitled to compensation for the medical treatment you require as a result of your workplace injury.
-However, not all "treatments" are fully covered such as chiropractic care and physical therapy.
+However, not all treatments are fully covered, such as chiropractic care and physical therapy, but check with your local laws as many different kinds of treatment have become acceptable in workers' compensation cases.

 You may also be entitled to temporary disability benefits to cover part of your lost wages if you missed more than three days of work because of your injury.
 Permanent disability benefits may be available if your injury is severe.
 Other benefits like retraining vouchers and death benefits are available in certain situations.